awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_rds_web_app/Readme.md

 + Amazon Simple Email Service (the AWS SDK for Java SDK version 2 is used to access Amazon SES)
 + AWS Elastic Beanstalk

 The application you create is named *AWS Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.
-It’s a secure web application that requires a user to log into the application.
-For more information, see [Spring Boot - Securing Web Applications](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).
+This application requires a user to log in.
+For more information, see [Spring Boot](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).

 This tutorial guides you through creating the AWS Tracker application.
-Once the application is developed, you'll learn how to deploy it to Elastic Beanstalk.
+Once the application is developed, you'll learn how to deploy it to AWS Elastic Beanstalk.

 The following figure shows you the structure of the Java project.